selimslab/selimslab.github.io/_NOTES/philosophy/death.md

 ---
 ---

-The present moment is all we have, no one can lose the past or the future, for how can one lose something that's not theirs?

-Then the longest and the shortest life are the same, for you can only lose the present moment

-[[life-is-not-short]]

 "This is our big mistake to think death is in the future. most of the death is already gone.
 Whatever time has passed belongs to death" Seneca

+We can only lose what we have.
+And this exact moment is all we have so we can't lose the past or the future.
+How can you lose something that's not yours?
+Living until you die is living long enough.

+[[life-is-not-short]]

 ---